 Q1) Does he tell himself that he "sucks" when he plays?
 1 2 3 4 5 Q2) Do his opponents' think he is a bad sport?
-1 2 3 4 5 Q3) Does his coach/parent have to warn him about his attitude or behavior?
-1 2 3 4 5 Q4) When he plays a bad match, does he think it's the start of a s lump ?
-1 2 3 4 5 Q5) Does he think the advice he gets from his coach is "not going help anyways?" i to 1 2 3 4 5 Q6) Does he often complain about his ranking, the seeding lists, or tournament draws?
-1 2 3 4 5 Q7) Does he think that the coach/pro has mistreated him with the court assignments or in the line-up?
-1 2 3 4 5 Q8) Does he assume that he is going to lose if he plays a player that is close to or slightly above his level?
-1 2 3 4 5 Q9) Does he shake hands differently when he wins as opposed to when he loses? כ 1 2 3 4 5 Q10) Does he often tend to say "yeah, but" when he speaks?
-1 2 3 4 5
+Q3) Does his coach/parent have to warn him about his attitude or behavior?
+Q4) When he plays a bad match, does he think it is the start of a slump?
+Q5) Does he think the advice he gets from his coach is "not going to help anyways?"
+Q6) Does he often complain about his ranking, the seeding lists, or tournament draws?
+Q7) Does he think that the coach/pro has mistreated him with the court assignments or in the line-up?
+Q8) Does he assume that he is going to lose if he plays a player that is close to or slightly above his level?
+Q9) Does he shake hands differently when he wins as opposed to when he loses?
+Q10) Does he often tend to say "yeah, but" when he speaks?

-Now total your scores and refer to the chart below to see where you fall:\\\\\
+Now total your scores and refer to the chart below t to see where you fal l:

 10-19 points: Very positive outlook.
-Your inner dialogue is consistently strong and you should now work on developing the other areas of your game because this area is strong.
+Your inner dialogue is consistently strong, and you should now work on developing the other areas of your game because this area is strong.